Getting Started with Light Effects¶

 Effect Completion¶

-- Automatic - Pulse effects complete after their cycles finish
+- Cycle-based — Pulse effects complete after their configured cycles finish

-- Manual - ColorLoop effects run continuously until
+- Manual — Continuous effects (ColorLoop, Rainbow, Flame, Aurora, Progress) run until

 conductor.stop()is called